marxin/texi2rst-generated/sphinx/cpp/macros/macro-arguments.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: arguments, macros with arguments, arguments in macro definitions

 .. _macro-arguments:

-.. index:: arguments

-.. index:: macros with arguments

-.. index:: arguments in macro definitions

 Macro Arguments
 ***************